JonathanDeutsch/Freton/README.md

-smFRET.ai: A fully integrated software suite for analysis of smFRET data
+smFRET.ai: Flexible software for visualization and analysis of smFRET data
 ========================================================================

-Single-molecule Forster Resonance Energy Transfer (smFRET) is a technique used to measure the conformational dynamics of immobilized single biomolecules in real time.
-Advances in microscopy, detectors, fluorophores and protein biochemistry have made the application of smFRET more commonplace, yet it remains typical for individual labs to write and develop their own analysis code.
-For new users, this creates a high barrier to entry because of the infrastructure and expertise needed to perform these studies.
-Ready-made software tools for smFRET do exist but are typically difficult to use for non-experts and/or lack the ability to customize the analysis pipeline treating it as a black box.
-Large variation in data quality due to the system under investigation is characteristic of smFRET and leads to wide differences in data processing and interpretation.
-This is especially a problem for protein systems which often non-specifically interact with the fluorophores or otherwise require the inclusion of lipids, salts or small molecules that degrade the photophysical properties of dyes.
-At the basis of any smFRET data processing are two elements: one, processing of the movies to extract the traces; two, analysis of the traces to identify traces with ideal photophysics that represent real biomolecules that would warrant further analysis. smFRET.ai offers an extremely versatile and powerful image processing module to extract 1-4 color single-molecule data.
-In addition, smFRET.ai has a core trace selection module that combines manual, empirical and newly developed machine learning models to facilitate the appropriate approach for a vast range of data quality and type.
-Within the suite are field-standard tools to aid in graphing and interpreting smFRET results, including a collection of established kinetic analysis algorithms and interconvertibility with other software such as Spartan and tMaven.
-Taken together, smFRET.ai offers a comprehensive suite that integrates multiple methods to provide control over each stage of the analysis pipeline in GUI format that can be enjoyed by both basic and advanced users.
-The smFRET.ai source code also provides a library of algorithms for further customization of our software or the development of new analysis tools.

-smFRET.ai is under ongoing development and will be update soon.
-If this text is here the current version of smFRET.ai is the beta version.
+Single-molecule Förster Resonance Energy Transfer (smFRET) measures the real-time conformational dynamics of immobilized biomolecules.
+Advances in microscopy, detectors, fluorophores, and protein biochemistry have made smFRET more accessible.
+However, many labs continue to rely on custom analysis code, creating barriers for new users.
+Existing software tools often lack customization flexibility or are too complex for non-experts.
+Variability in data quality, inherent to the system under investigation, imposes diverse processing requirements and complicates interpretation.
+Protein systems present additional challenges due to nonspecific interactions with fluorescent probes and the need for lipids, salts, or high concentrations of small molecules, which can compromise probe stability and brightness.
+To address these challenges, we developed smFRET.ai, a GUI-based software suite that balances ease of use with optional advanced control over parameters and algorithms.
+It features a versatile image processing module for 1–4 color single-molecule data and a trace selection module that integrates manual, empirical, and machine learning approaches to identify biomolecules with suitable photophysics for further analysis.
+The suite also includes standard tools for graphing and evaluation results, established kinetic analysis algorithms, and export/import compatibility with other software like Spartan and tMaven.
+Additionally, the available MATLAB source code provides a library of algorithms for customization and new tool development, offering a comprehensive and adaptable platform for smFRET analysis.

+Note: smFRET.ai is currently in beta.

 System Requirements
 -------------------